Alfie Best: Personal life

+Best and his first wife Rachel had two children together, Alfie Jr and Elizabeth, but later divorced.

-In 2013, Best and his son Alfie Jnr appeared on the Channel 4 television programme My Big Fat Gypsy Fortune.
+In 2013, Best and his son Alfie Jr appeared on the Channel 4 television programme My Big Fat Gypsy Fortune.
 In 2018 he played a small cameo in the British crime film Once Upon a Time in London.

 In July 2016, Best was left with a "deep cut" after an attack by his son-in-law with a machete.
 It was heard he had previously reported "ongoing domestic violence" against his daughter Elizabeth but decided not to make an official complaint, instead opting to settle the dispute with a bareknuckle match.
 His son-in-law received a 13-month prison sentence for the attack.

 In 2018, Best set up a charity called Wyldecrest Parks Charity, funding staffing and running costs himself.

 Between 2016 and 2018, Best donated a total of £10,000 to the Conservative Party through his Shelfside (Holdings) Limited firm.

+Best is now married to Emily Jane Bruce.
+They live in a "mansion" in Surrey.

+He owns a 27-metre Sunseeker yacht Wyldecrest, as well as a private jet and a helicopter.